Hopping of nanoparticles in optical tweezers governed by Mie resonances: Introduction

 where $U_0$ depends linearly on the input power, $\rho = \sqrt{x^2 + y^2}$ is the distance to the beam center, $w_0$ is the beam waist, and dipole coefficient $A$ as well as two quadrupole coefficients $B$ and $C$ depend on the particle's shape and permittivity, as well as angle of linear polarization.
 Hopping direction is \textit{polarization dependent}, and can be either aligned with the beam polarization or transverse to it.
 When switched to circular polarization, in addition to the conservative gradient potential, the azimuthal scattering force arises:

 where $\sigma$ denotes the degree of circular polarization of the input beam.
 This term shows that for elliptical polarization ($\sigma\neq0$), a nonzero \textit{orbiting torque} drives the particle into orbiting motion around the beam axis.
-Together, Eqs.~\eqref{eq:Utheory_intro} and \eqref{eq:azimuthalF} expression capture the essential physics behind polarization dependent hopping and orbiting behavior in a single‐beam trap.
+Together, Eqs.~\eqref{eq:Utheory_intro} and \eqref{eq:azimuthalF} capture the essential physics behind polarization dependent hopping and orbiting behavior in a single-beam trap.

-In Section~\ref{sec:exp}, we report experimental observation of optical hopping and orbiting of \VOtwo nanoparticles in a single-beam optical trap.
-We demonstrate that the transition from tapping at the beam centre to more complex hopping and orbiting can be controlled by the laser power.
+In Section~\ref{sec:exp}, we report experimental observation of optical hopping and orbiting of VO$_2$ nanoparticles in a single-beam optical trap.
+We demonstrate that the type of trapping: either confinement at the beam center or a more complex hopping and orbiting is linked to the particles' sizes, which we further link to their multipolar composition of Mie modes showing single-well trapping for particles supporting dipole resonances and double-well hopping for the particles supporting quadrupole resonances.
 Through quantitative analysis of particle trajectories, we characterize the dependence of trapping stiffness, transition rate, and barrier height on laser power.
 We investigate experimentally the polarization-dependent nature of the hopping and orbiting.
 In Section~\ref{sec:theory}, we proceed with analytical description of the observed phenomena via high-order optical forces arising from quadrupole Mie resonances supported by the particles.
-Our findings provides new insights into the interplay between optical forces and Mie resonances at the nanoscale and pave the way to new applications in nanoscale manipulation and metrology.
+The novelty of this work is the identification and quantitative analysis of a polarization-switchable dynamical regime in a single Gaussian trap, enabled by Mie-resonant multipolar optical forces: linear polarization yields stochastic hopping in an off-axis bistable landscape, whereas circular polarization drives orbiting through a helicity-dependent azimuthal force.